Kamzie/Remote-execution-script/README.md

 - When verbosity is enabled (`-v`), the script logs messages indicating successful connections and command execution.
 - In dry run mode (`-n`), the script simulates the command execution and logs the intended actions without performing them.
 - Error messages are sent to standard error (`stderr`) to distinguish them from regular output.

+### Customization

+- You can modify the script to suit your specific needs, such as changing the default server file location or adding functionalities.

 This script provides a convenient way to manage and execute commands on multiple servers simultaneously.
 Remember to adjust the script and server file according to your environment and security best practices.